ErebusMonkey3691/Pok-mon-AI-Battle-Agent/README.md

 # Pokémon AI Battle Agent
 ### Heuristic-Based Strategic Modeling in 1v1 Competitive Singles

+> **Development Note:** This repository is a refactored consolidation of a research project
+> originally developed in [Month/Year].
+It has been re-uploaded to establish a modular
+> architecture and to facilitate formal benchmarking of the heuristic engines.

 ## Project Overview
 This project features an autonomous battle agent developed to navigate the strategic complexities of competitive Pokémon Singles.
 Utilizing the `poke-env` library, the agent implements a custom decision engine that moves beyond simple "Greedy" algorithms.
 It incorporates statistical estimation and damage-calculus to emulate the predictive reasoning used by high-level players.